-Action: Use a combination of sweep-in fixed deposit and short-duration debt funds to maintain your emergency corpus.
+Action: Use a combination of sweep-in fixed deposit and liquid funds to maintain your emergency corpus.

 Madhu has a health cover of Rs 15 lakh, which also covers her daughter.
 It is sufficient for both of them.
 However, she does not have a life insurance.
 An adequate life cover is essential for anyone with a financial dependent.
 Madhu's five-year-old daughter is dependent on her.
 A life cover of Rs 1.5 crore would be sufficient to meet her daughter's living expenses for the next 20 years, along with the cost of her higher education, in her absence.

 Term plans are the best form of life insurance as they provide you a high cover at a low cost.
-A term cover of Rs 1.5 crore would cost Madhu Rs 13,000 to Rs 15,000 per annum.
+A term cover of Rs 1.5 crore would cost Madhu around Rs 20,000 per annum.
 She should stay away from buying hybrid products which are a mixture of insurance and investment.
 Such products are expensive.
 Moreover, they provide neither sufficient insurance nor good returns.

 Action: Buy an adequate life cover.